 The MySQL NDB Cluster Auto-Installer now generates a

 my.cnffile for each mysqld in the cluster before starting it.
-For more information, see Using the NDB Cluster Auto-Installer.
+For more information, see The NDB Cluster Auto-Installer (NO LONGER SUPPORTED).
 (Bug #16994782)

 Performance: In a number of cases found in various locations in the MySQL NDB Cluster codebase, unnecessary iterations were performed; this was caused by failing to break out of a repeating control structure after a test condition had been met.
 This community-contributed fix removes the unneeded repetitions by supplying the missing breaks.
 (Bug #16904243, Bug #69392, Bug #16904338, Bug #69394, Bug #16778417, Bug #69171, Bug #16778494, Bug #69172, Bug #16798410, Bug #69207, Bug #16801489, Bug #69215, Bug #16904266, Bug #69393)

 Packaging: Portions of the documentation specific to MySQL NDB Cluster and the

 NDBstorage engine were not included when installing from RPMs.
 (Bug #16303451)

 Microsoft Windows: The Windows error ERROR_FILE_EXISTS was not recognized by

 NDB, which treated it as an unknown error.
 (Bug #16970960)